Rivian Automotive, Inc.

 8 threshold ≥ 18 = murky 24

-Synthesis · written for this ticker · drag to highlight, releases the composer
+AI synthesis · grounded in this ticker's SEC filings · drag to highlight, releases the composer

 What the filing actually says.